MatrixAI/Polykey-Docs/Vaults.md

 * `content`: Content of the secret

 Adds a secret to the vault.
 Returns `true` if success.
 If a secret of the same name already exists or a directory of the same name exists, an 'ErrorSecretExists' exception will be thrown.
-TODO: Ensure .git is not added, how?
+If the file is a `.git` file, then an 'ErrorGitFile' exception is thrown.
+If a secret is being added without the vault being initialised, then a 'ErrorVaultUninitialised' will be thrown.

+---

+#### `public async addSecretDirectory(secretDirectory: string): Promise<void>`
+* `secretDirectory`: Path to secret on disk

+Adds a secret to the vault.
+Returns `true` if success.
+If a secret of the same name already exists or a directory of the same name exists, that directory/secret will be updated.
+If a secret is a `.git` file, then an 'ErrorGitFile' exception is thrown.
+If a secret is being added without the vault being initialised, then a 'ErrorVaultUninitialised' will be thrown.

 ---